Snowmass Town Council to consider selling Base Village Building 6

 On Sept.
 21, the Town of Snowmass sent letters of interest to 30 to 40 organizations, according to assistant to the Town Manager Travis Elliot.

-Elliot said Oct.
-2 that the town has not yet received any letters of interest, which are due Oct.
+Elliot said Monday the town has not yet received any letters of interest, which are due Oct.
 31.

 The town has, however, "met with various individuals and organizations" regarding ideas for inside Building 6, Elliot said after the meeting.

-Sirkus said at the Oct.
-2 meeting, "Knowing that we have to go forward with (construction), the second piece of information was that any changes to the exterior," Sirkus said — noting the addition of more windows, as an example — "need to be determined roughly within six weeks from now."
+Sirkus said at Monday’s meeting, "Knowing that we have to go forward with (construction), the second piece of information was that any changes to the exterior," Sirkus said — noting the addition of more windows, as an example — "need to be determined roughly within six weeks from now."

 Sirkus said his concern is that the town will spend October soliciting ideas from the public as to what could occupy the space as well as who could lead the charge, when "It certainly isn't a given that we're going to get responses that will work, or that we even think will work."